Video production can cost a ton of money. Here you’ll find out tricks to save money on your film settings and equipments.

 Don’t forget that your camera will need some accessories to make the filming process more convenient:

 The next stop is the lighting.
 It is one of the biggest factors that contribute to filmmaking.
 You can always use the lights that the location provides, but extra lighting equipment can drastically affect the overall image.
 If you plan to shoot your video outdoors, then you will have to have a reliable source of lighting during the day.
 When it comes to shooting indoors, you should take care of the ambient lights and reflectors to bounce back the light to illuminate the scene.

 The last essential piece of equipment responsible for the high quality of your project is external microphones.
 No matter what camera you have, it’s better to record the sound separately, for example, with a lavalier microphone.
-You can easily clip them to clothes and mask so that they don’t get in the frame.
+You can easily clip them into clothes and masks so that they don’t get in the frame.
 External microphones will provide a better sound quality, plus you don’t have to spend time recording a voice-over afterward.

 Other filmmaking equipment includes various special effects machines, Chroma key screens, dolly zoom tripods, etc. While most of these things will only eat up your budget, a green screen seems a reasonable investment, as you can replace backgrounds in post-production and save on the location.

 When working on a tight budget, you must learn the basic videography tricks, as you probably would like to do the editing yourself.
 It involves cutting and joining footage, choosing the right transitions between shots, color grading, and other techniques.